INTRODUCTION TO SAILING CLASS

 Lesson 3: Sailing in a Desert

 Utah Lake is the largest naturally occurring fresh water lake, west of the Mississippi.
-At 27 miles long and 13 miles wide, it’s not too hard to get disoriented, if you haven’t been paying attention.
+At 27 miles long and 7 miles wide, it’s not too hard to get disoriented, if you haven’t been paying attention.
 And when sailing on the Great Salt Lake, navigation skills can become critical, if you venture far from shore.
 Learn how to navigate your vessel, using latitude and longitude coordinates.
 We will also explore the use of GPS and Celestial Navigation as tools for the navigator.
-Marine charts and chart plotting tools will be available for problem solving scenarios.
+Marine charts and chart plotting tools will be discussed.